COSD-PANDA/datasd_council_report_2017/main/other_accomplishments.md

 These visitors were brought to San Diego by the San Diego Diplomacy Council in conjunction with the International Visitor Leadership Program, the premier professional exchange program of the U.S. Department of State.
 Through short-term visits to the United States, current and emerging foreign leaders in a variety of fields experience this country firsthand and cultivate lasting relationships with their American counterparts.

+<div class="break"></div>

 #### Meeting with the Delegation from the Republic of Macedonia
 The delegation consisted of:

-* Ms. Gordana DUVNJAK
+<strong>Ms. Gordana DUVNJAK</strong>
-  * Political Journalist, MPM Media Print Macedonia, Utrinski Vesnik daily newspaper
+Political Journalist, MPM Media Print Macedonia, Utrinski Vesnik daily newspaper

-* Ms. Ana JANEVSKA DELEVA
+<strong>Ms. Ana JANEVSKA DELEVA</strong>
-  * Executive Director, Transparency Macedonia
+Executive Director, Transparency Macedonia

-* Mr. Goran KITANOVSKI
+<strong>Mr. Goran KITANOVSKI</strong>
-  * Chief Inspector, Anti-Corruption Sector, Department for Suppressing Organized and Serious Crime, Ministry of Interior
+Chief Inspector, Anti-Corruption Sector, Department for Suppressing Organized and Serious Crime, Ministry of Interior

-* Ms. Neda KORUNOVSKA AVRAMOVSKA
+<strong>Ms. Neda KORUNOVSKA AVRAMOVSKA</strong>
-  * President, Reactor-Research in Action
+President, Reactor-Research in Action

-* Mr. Naum PANOSKI
+<strong>Mr. Naum PANOSKI</strong>
-  * Public Prosecutor, Public Prosecution Office for Fighting Organized Crime and Corruption
+Public Prosecutor, Public Prosecution Office for Fighting Organized Crime and Corruption

 <div class="section group">
     <div class="col span_1_of_2">